Coins - 2002 Mint

 Except for the colors and the mention of Denver or Philadelphia, the inside of the inserts in

-the third year of the 50 state quarters program.
-The coin specifications for the state quarters show
+the fourth year of the 50 state quarters program.
+The coin specifications for the state quarters

 Denver's insert includes a red font while the Philadelphia was printed in blue.

 The back of the two inserts in the 2002 mint set shows the coin specifications of the cent,

 nickel, dime, half dollar and dollar uncirculated coins.

 The back of both inserts continue with the corresponding red or blue ink.

 In the 2002 mint set, the US Mint continued to add a separate card for easily ordering

 additional sets.
 The red and blue envelopes held the red and blue cards respectively.
 (Note: the cards